Noise Induced Hearing Loss (NIHL) is caused by noise and listening time above a safe limit*

 -

-Take steps, including wearing hearing protection, to protect your natural hearing
+Take steps, including wearing hearing protection such as earplugs, for your safety in places with loud sounds and protect your natural hearing

-* NIOSH-98 allowable exposure times for hearing loss protection and hearing conservation
+* NIOSH-98 allowable exposure times for hearing loss protection and FDA OTC Hearing Aid Rule

 This eTool references information from: